Site info

 ··· SOCIALS/STREAMING SERVICES

-I have profiles on many sites and services.
+There are profiles on many sites and services.
 A couple of them: Bluesky and MusicMeter (the Dutch version of 'Rate Your Music').
-And Spotify was already mentioned before.
+And there are some files on YouTube.